 • Did your body show you any particular sensations?

-This will be the initial kick to look at you differently.
-Now that you know that your idea of who you are is made up of endless data and learned and inherited beliefs that perhaps say little about you, it is worth remembering that this applies to everyone.
+This will be the starting point to look at yourself differently.
+Now that you know that your idea of who you are is made up of endless data and learned and inherited beliefs that may say little about you, it is worth remembering that this applies to everyone.

 TOOLBOX